expo/expo/docs/versions/unversioned/sdk/filesystem.md

 -   **uri (_string_)** -- A `file://` URI pointing to the file.
 This is the same as the `fileUri` input parameter.

+-   **status (_number_)** -- The HTTP status code for the download network request.

+-   **headers (_object_)** -- An object containing all the HTTP header fields and their values for the download network request.
+The keys and values of the object are the header names and values respectively.

 -   **md5 (_string_)** -- Present if the `md5` option was truthy.
 Contains the MD5 hash of the file.